AlxcNL/Data-Technologies-public/Workshops/Workshop 1 - Basic SQL/3 - Joins.md

 ### :arrow_right_hook: Self Join

-A `SELF JOIN`s generates a Cartesian product, meaning every row in one table joins with every row in another.
+A `SELF JOIN' joins a table with itself using a join condition.
+It does not automatically produce a Cartesian product unless you omit the ON clause (which would then behave like a CROSS JOIN).

 **Example:** Finding students from the same city